lexandro/dockery/README.md

 0.2.2
 - Add: create container view

+0.2.3
+- Add: containers: command popover to show the whole command

 0.3.0
 - Fix: show image name in the image details
 - Add: tag list to the image details